Sorting with AI

 Brief description of the project

-In our innovative approach to optical sorting, advanced technology meets practical application.
-Our research focuses on the optimization of sorting systems through the use of Artificial Intelligence (AI), in particular Convolutional Neural Networks (CNNs), which outperform conventional image processing algorithms.
+In our innovative research to optical sorting, advanced technology meets practical application.
+Our research focuses on the optimization of sorting systems through the use of Artificial Intelligence (AI), in particular Convolutional Neural Networks (CNNs) and Transformer, which outperform conventional image processing algorithms.
 CNNs show remarkable potential, especially for materials with complex visual properties and high occupancy densities.
 They close the gap for materials that can be distinguished with the trained eye, but do not allow simple differentiation based on color or shape.
 They work much faster and in some cases even more accurately than a manual sorter.

 Project goals